Albert Spaggiari: Capture and escape

 At first the French police were baffled.
-However, by the end of October, they were closing in, and on a tip from a former girlfriend, they arrested one of the thieves.
+However, at the end of October, on a tip from a former girlfriend, they arrested one of the thieves.
 After a lengthy interrogation he implicated the entire gang, including Spaggiari.
 When Spaggiari, who had been accompanying the mayor of Nice Jacques Médecin in the Far East as a photographer, returned to Nice, he was arrested at the airport.

 Spaggiari chose Jacques Peyrat, a veteran of the French Foreign Legion who belonged at the time to the National Front, as his defence attorney.
 Spaggiari first denied his involvement in the break-in, then acknowledged it but claimed that he was working to fund a secret political organization named Catena (Italian for "chain") that seems to have existed only in his fantasy.

-During his case hearings, Spaggiari devised an escape plan.
-He made a fictitious document which he claimed as evidence.
-He made the document coded so it had to be deciphered by the judge.
+During his case hearings, Spaggiari made a coded fictitious document which he claimed as evidence.
+He was in court on 10 March 1977.
 While judge Richard Bouaziz was distracted by the document, Spaggiari jumped out of a window, landing safely on a parked car and escaped on a waiting motorcycle.
 Some reports said that the owner of the car later received a 5,000-franc cheque in the mail for the damage to his roof.

-Left-wing papers later said that Spaggiari had received help from his political friends, in particular from former OAS militants close to the mayor of Nice, Jacques Médecin.
-The accusations forced Médecin to go through a second round of voting at the local elections of 1977.

 In 1995, Jacques Peyrat accused Christian Estrosi, French minister and former motorcycle champion, of having been Spaggiari's driver, but Estrosi proved that he had been racing in Daytona Beach, Florida, at the time.

 Life in hiding

 Spaggiari remained free for the rest of his life.
-He was sentenced in absentia to life imprisonment.
-He is reported to have had plastic surgery, and to have spent probably most of the rest of his life in Argentina, visiting France clandestinely to see his mother or his wife "Audi".
-While publishing his last book Le journal d'une truffe an interview with him by Bernard Pivot was recorded, reportedly in Milan, Italy, for the TV program Apostrophes.
+He was sentenced via a trial in absentia to life imprisonment.
+He is reported to have had plastic surgery to change his appearance, and to have spent probably most of the rest of his life in Argentina, visiting France clandestinely to see his mother or his wife "Audi".

+While publishing his last book Le journal d'une truffe a 15-minute interview with him by Bernard Pivot was recorded, reportedly in Milan, Italy, for the TV program Apostrophes.